ruslanmv/ruslanmv.github.io/_posts/2025-07-01-watsonx-agent-to-mcp-gateway.md

 From there, we built a bridge for our users, crafting a sleek **FastAPI frontend** that acts as a secure proxy, allowing browser-based applications to tap into the power of our backend tools.
 Finally, we put all these skills to the test by graduating from our simple echo agent to integrating a powerful, real-world model with the **Watsonx.ai agent**.

-This pattern—an SSE agent, federated through the Gateway, and exposed via a lightweight proxy UI—is more than just a one-off tutorial; it's a **blueprint**.
+This pattern an SSE agent, federated through the Gateway, and exposed via a lightweight proxy UI—is more than just a one-off tutorial; it's a **blueprint**.
 It's a playbook you can use to integrate any AI service or tool into a unified, secure, and observable system.
 Whether you're wrapping a massive cloud LLM, an on-premise data tool, or even a legacy script, the MCP Gateway provides the consistent architecture you need to compose and share those capabilities with the world.

 **Congratulations!** on building, testing, and integrating a powerful AI agent into your MCP Gateway.
 The tangled mess of APIs is now a clean, organized, and powerful ecosystem.
 The workshop is yours, and you now have the skills to build anything you can imagine.
 Happy coding!